 In 2010, the OCCT was administered during the spring.
 The Writing assessments were administered on February 24th and March 3rd.
 The Grade 7 Geography and Grade 8 Reading and Mathematics were administered online during an April 12th to May 14th window.
-The remaining tests were administered during the MC testing window of April 12th - May 7th.
+The remaining tests were administered during the MC testing window of April 12th to May 7th.
+The Writing and Multiple-Choice administration windows were extended in 2010 as a result of inclement weather in the state.